bravotanmoy/Form-Submission-by-ajax/README.md

 ## Ajax From submit
-From submit without page loading also all process are run My Resume || Protfolio website [Tanmoy Biswas](http://tanmoyb.com/)
+HTML From submit without page loading also all scripts are process.
+My Resume || Protfolio website [Tanmoy Biswas](http://tanmoyb.com/)